Open-Source-Drilling-Community/drillbotics-guidelines/docs/tracks/group-a/overview.md

 # Mode Virtual (V) — Overview

 Design, simulate, and control a virtual drilling system using standardized interfaces.
-Mode Virtual (V) emphasizes closed‑loop control, data semantics, and clear reporting over hardware.
+Mode Virtual (V) emphasizes closed-loop control, data semantics, and clear reporting over hardware.

 ## Cases (2025.1)

 === "Case 1 — Kick Sentinel"

-- Connect through D‑WIS to the OpenLab Drilling Simulator and implement detection/response for a simulated influx (kick).
+- Connect through D-WIS to the OpenLab Drilling Simulator and implement detection/response for a simulated influx (kick).
 - Focus on reliable signal handling, thresholds/logic for detection, appropriate automated actions, and clear operator feedback.
 - Validate against provided test cases; document assumptions, limits, and performance.

 === "Case 2 — Adaptive Lithology Shift"

 - Build a virtual drilling system model and controller that adapts to changing lithology to maximize ROP under constraints.
-- Incorporate realistic constraints (e.g., slide/rotate modes, dogleg limits), virtual measurements with uncertainty, and automatic re‑planning based on as‑drilled surveys.
+- Incorporate realistic constraints (e.g., slide/rotate modes, dogleg limits), virtual measurements with uncertainty, and automatic re-planning based on as-drilled surveys.
-- Produce trajectory data (Minimum Curvature) and plan‑vs‑actual plots; log surveys and controller decisions for review.
+- Produce trajectory data (Minimum Curvature) and plan-vs-actual plots; log surveys and controller decisions for review.

-=== "Case 3 — Stick‑Slip Sprint"
+=== "Case 3 — Stick-Slip Sprint"

 - Reach TD with low torsional oscillations; demonstrate dysfunction detection/mitigation while meeting constraints.
-- Emphasize robust control design and monitoring; present time‑aligned evidence from logs and plots.
+- Emphasize robust control design and monitoring; present time-aligned evidence from logs and plots.

 !!! tip "New team?
 Start here"
-    Most first‑time teams are successful by starting with the OpenLab Drilling Simulator and focusing on the control system and data handling, rather than building a simulator from scratch.
+    Most first-time teams are successful by starting with the OpenLab Drilling Simulator and focusing on the control system and data handling, rather than building a simulator from scratch.

 ## Tooling & Interfaces

-- D‑WIS semantics: standardized names/metadata for setpoints and measurements.
+- D-WIS semantics: standardized names/metadata for setpoints and measurements.
 See the vocabulary index at https://d-wis.org/vocabulary-index/.
 - OpenLab simulator: the plant used for Mode Virtual (V) scenarios.
 See https://openlab.app/.
 - Connectivity and discovery, expected signals, and example flows are described in Technical Specs.

 [:octicons-gear-24: Technical Specs](technical-specs.md){ .md-button }

-!!! note "Edge‑deployable models"
+!!! note "Edge-deployable models"
-    You may prototype with larger cloud‑hosted models during development, but final evaluation is on small, locally run models under limited inference hardware.
+    You may prototype with larger cloud-hosted models during development, but final evaluation is on small, locally run models under limited inference hardware.
 See Competition → [Rules & Scoring](../../competition/rules-scoring.md) for constraints and offline requirements.

 !!! warning "Design for discovery"
     On competition day, endpoints and available signals may change.
-Your software must discover available D‑WIS signals and adapt accordingly.
+Your software must discover available D-WIS signals and adapt accordingly.

 ## Phases & Timing